Troubleshooting Sims 4

 How to run a game repair:

-- If you’re on PC, make sure to let it run until it has completed all repairs (it will do the base game first, then run through each of your DLCs (Expansion Packs, Game Packs and Stuff Packs).
+- Let it run until it has completed all repairs (it will do the base game first, then run through each of your DLCs (Expansion Packs, Game Packs, Stuff Packs and Kits).

 Sims 4 | Delete Cache

 Cache is your friend – except when it isn’t.
 Your game will cache – store a copy of – certain files to help it load faster… much like a web browser does.
 Sometimes deleting your cache can get rid of files you no longer need.
 If you’ve repaired your game, deleting cache can remove cached files that may still show the issue you fixed.

 How to delete cache: